smutil/fileuploader/README.md

 ### installation

- download from releases and copy into any server.
+ step 1. download from <a href=https://github.com/smutil/fileuploader/releases>releases</a>.

- start the service as shwon below
+ step 2. start the service as shwon below

  ```
  ./fileuploader -dest /tmp/configs